Where to Try Vegan German Food in Berlin

 Frea Bakery

 Frea is a bakery I’ve hyped up on my blog for ages!
-Not only do they operate as a modern German bakery, but they’re also fully vegan and zero-waste.
-They serve all sorts of great pastries!
-Their marzipan poppy seed pastry is excellent and not too sweet, plus feature two ingredients that are very popular in Germany.
+Not only do they operate as a modern German bakery, but they’re also fully vegetarian and low-waste.
+They serve all sorts of great pastries, which as of writing this are fully vegan (their main dishes are a mix of vegan and vegetarian though).
+Their marzipan poppy seed pastry is excellent and not too sweet, plus it features two ingredients that are very popular in Germany.
 Their sandwiches also incorporate traditional German baking style and are served on a variety of bread rolls, also known as Brötchen.

 They also serve non-German baked goods!
 For something sweeter go for a Spandauer which are filled with either a vanilla custard or fruit mixture.
 If I’m craving something savory I might go for a Tomato Tasche and their Cardamom Croissant Bun is also lovely.